An Iconic Landmark Worth Exploring

 Dim sunlight filters in through the doors and windows above.
 In addition, electrical lights provide light, creating an atmosphere that children may find enchanting.
 As you climb the broad steps, the echoing space and spiral create a sense of suspense and wonder.
 On the way up, children and adults alike will delight in knocking on the standpipe to hear and feel the vibrations that come from so much steel and water!

 At the top, you will find a Seattle Parks map, an interpretive exhibit and other information to enjoy along with the view.

-As part of a project to create a sophisticated and visitor-oriented park system, the Olmsted Brothers planned to install an observatory in Volunteer Park to look over the treetops and houses, which they knew would gradually rise with development.
-While the Water Tower (and the reservoir) was built before the Olmsted Volunteer Park design was implemented, the Water Tower location was suggested by John Charles Olmsted.
+When designing Seattle’s park system, the Olmsted Brothers planned to install an observatory in Volunteer Park to look over the treetops and houses, which would rise with development.
+While the Water Tower (and the reservoir) was built before the Olmsted Volunteer Park design was implemented, John Charles Olmsted suggested the Water Tower location for the observatory.

-If you have never been up the Water Tower, it is a delightful trip that sweeps you away to a time long past or perhaps one that exists only in a fairy tale.
+Every visitor to Seattle should take in the Volunteer Park Water Tower and Observatory at least once.
+It is a delightful trip that sweeps you away to a time long past or perhaps one that exists only in a world of the imagination!

 Hours: 6 am to 11 pm

 Accessibility: Not wheelchair accessible